6 Best Practices For Efficient PEP Screening

 After a detailed analysis of the PEP cases, international authorities like the FCA, FinCEN, and FATF have stressed that banks can manage high-risk PEPs without automatically excluding them.

-• FATF: FATF recommendations 12 and 22 have established special measures that set the rules for improved due diligence, which enables banks to reduce the risks and at the same time, provide equality in access to banking services.
+- FATF: FATF recommendations 12 and 22 have established special measures that set the rules for improved due diligence, which enables banks to reduce the risks and, at the same time, provide equality in access to banking services.

-• United States: PEP regulations under the Bank Secrecy Act (BSA) and Patriot Act require risk-based AML/CFT programs with customer due diligence (CDD) and enhanced due diligence (EDD) for high-risk PEPs.
+- United States: PEP regulations under the Bank Secrecy Act (BSA) and Patriot Act require risk-based AML/CFT programs with customer due diligence (CDD) and enhanced due diligence (EDD) for high-risk PEPs.
 Firms must report suspicious activities to FinCEN.

-• United Kingdom: FCA mandates PEP screening MLR 2017 & ATCSA 2001 similar to EU standards; ongoing review of PEP treatment by banks and financial firms, with findings expected in 2024.
+- United Kingdom: FCA mandates PEP screening MLR 2017 & ATCSA 2001, similar to EU standards; ongoing review of PEP treatment by banks and financial firms, with findings expected in 2024.

-• Canada: Under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), PEP screening is mandatory, with foreign PEPs always considered high-risk.
+- Canada: Under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA), PEP screening is mandatory, with foreign PEPs always considered high-risk.
 The Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) enforces these PEP regulations.

-• European Union: Uniform PEP screening policy under AML Directives especially the 6AMLDs, following a risk-based approach aligned with FATF standards.
+- European Union: Uniform PEP screening policy under AML Directives, especially the 6AMLDs, following a risk-based approach aligned with FATF standards.

-All these AML regulatory bodies emphasize one key point in the case of efficient PEP screening; adopt a risk-based screening solution.
+All these AML regulatory bodies emphasize one key point in the case of efficient PEP screening: adopt a risk-based screening solution.

-Why Do Traditional PEP Screening Solutions Fall Short?
+Challenges With Traditional PEP Screening Solutions

 Lack of a Single Universal PEP Definition